-From the Palatinate we have the report of a fight which lately occurred at Deutsch Schibenhard between Bavarian and French soldiers.
+From the Palatinate we have the report of a fight which lately occurred at Deutseh Schibenhard between Bavarian and French soldiers.
 Three French soldiers in a tavern, it appears, amused themselves with twitting and otherwise annoying a Bavarian corporal, till he lost patience, and aided by some comrades attacked the French, and finally ejected them from the tavern.
 Enraged at this, the French returned next day with about thirty or forty comrades, and proceeded to the Bavarian barracks in search of the corporal and his party.
 Here they were met by the lieutenant of the Bavarians, who requested them to retire, which they refused.
 The lieutenant thereupon ordered his men to load, and took up a position.
 This had the effect of inducing the French to withdraw from the barracks; but, beginning to commit excesses in the place, it became necessary to dispatch a force from Lauterburg against them, and drive them across the borders.

 The Belgian Government has notified to the Hanoverian Cabinet its intention to annul the treaty upon the Stadt dues.
-This treaty, which was concluded before the Dresden Convention of 1844, was the first treaty which Hanover concluded respecting the Stadt dues, with a foreign power.
-Hanover strove to conclude this treaty because the Belgian Government, after having in vain demanded to be placed on an equal footing with Hamburg, refused to return the tonnage money levied at the mouth of the Scheldt by the Dutch upon Hanoverian ships.
+This treaty, which was conthat his conquests were greatly facilitated by upon the Stadt dues.
+This treaty, which was conthe fear which the reputation of the French for cluded before the Dresden Convention of 1844, was military courage and conduct inspired.
+I have the first treaty which Hanover concluded respecting the Stadt dues, with a foreign power.
+Hanover would not be advantageous to the interests of strove to conclude this treaty because the Belgian Government, after having in vain demanded to be placed on an equal footing with Hamburg, refused to return the tonnage money levied at the mouth of the Scheldt by the Dutch upon Hanoverian ships.
 The Belgians have, however, since discovered that the return tonnage which they have conceded upon this treaty is too great a sacrifice for the concessions granted by Hanover.
 Hence the notification.